Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 ## Deploy this Scenario

+### Prerequisit
+To Deploy this Scenario, yopu must be registered to use Azure's OpenAI Service.
+If you are not already registered, follow the instuctions [here](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access)

+> **Warning**
+> Registration may take multiple hours

+### Process
 Begin by cloning this repository
 ```bash
     git clone --recurse-submodules https://github.com/Azure/AKS-Landing-Zone-Accelerator
 ```

-Switch to the infrastruture folder
+Change directory to the infrastruture folder

 ```bash
     cd Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/infrastructure/